bikrambora/misc/syd/README.short.md

 * Version or Alias: DEMO

 ### Create a Slot type
-> Select the plus icon next to 'Slot types'
+> Select the plus icon next to 'Slot types' in the left hand side panel

 > Select 'Create slot type'